Elm8116/mlops-example-for-virtual-rpi/README.md

 ## Building MLOps Pipelines with GitHub Actions on ARM Virtual Raspberry Pi 4

-ARM virtual Raspberry Pi 4 virtualizes the functional behavior of SoCs and development kits, including peripherals, sensors, and other board components of Raspberry Pi development board.
+ARM virtual Raspberry Pi 4 virtualizes the functional behavior of SoCs and development kits, including peripherals, sensors, and other components of Raspberry Pi development board.
 It utilizes cloud-based servers and enable modern agile software development practices, such as continuous integration and continuous deployment CI/CD (DevOps) and MLOps workflows to software developers.